 So now we go to Jesus and Paul to see why I have a problem with that.

-First, Jesus is not commanding self-love, he is assuming self-love.
-The text says, “Love your neighbor as you” — and I would add — “already do” — because you are human — “love yourself.”
+1. Jesus is not commanding self-love, he is assuming self-love.
+The text says, “Love your neighbor as you” — and I would add “already do,” because you are human — “love yourself” (Matthew 19:19.
 Jesus assumes that every human being by nature loves himself.
-He doesn’t command it.
-He makes it the measure and the model of neighbor love.
+He doesn’t command it; he makes it the measure and the model of neighbor love.
 I will come back to that in a minute.

-Second, self-love in Jesus’s command does not mean self-esteem, it means seeking your happiness.
+2. Self-love in Jesus’s command does not mean self-esteem; it means seeking your happiness.
 Everybody is wired to seek his happiness.
 We know this for several reasons.
-One is that in Luke 10 Jesus illustrates the commandment “love your neighbor as yourself” by telling the parable of the Good Samaritan.
+One is that in Luke 10, Jesus illustrates the commandment “love your neighbor as yourself” by telling the parable of the Good Samaritan.
 And the point there is that the Samaritan treated the wounded Jew the way he would want to be treated.
 He sought the healing.
-He sought the happiness and the well being of the wounded man on the side of the road the way he would want to be healed and the way he would want to have well being and happiness.
+He sought the happiness and the wellbeing of the wounded man on the side of the road the way he would want to be healed and the way he would want to have wellbeing and happiness.

-Here is another reason.
+3. Here is another reason.
 I think this is really strong.
-Another reason why we know that Jesus didn’t mean “get a high sense of self-esteem” when he said, “as you love yourself” is this: In Ephesians 5:28–30, Paul applies the command “Love your neighbor as you love yourself” to how a husband loves his wife.
-And he says this: “Husbands should love their wives as their own bodies, for no man ever hates his own flesh.”
-I’m paraphrasing now: “Everybody loves himself.
-No man ever hates his own flesh, but nourishes and cherishes it as Christ does the Church, because we are members of his own body.”
+Another reason why we know that Jesus didn’t mean “get a high sense of self-esteem” when he said “as you love yourself” is this: In Ephesians 5:28–30, Paul applies the command to “love your neighbor as you love yourself” to how a husband loves his wife.
+And he says this:

 So in this text, “loving yourself” means “nourishing and cherishing.”
 It doesn’t mean esteeming.
-It means taking care of.
+It means “taking care of.”
 No one ever hates himself in the sense that everybody wants to be happy.
 Everybody pursues happiness.
-All people love themselves in this sense, and we should make that the measure of how we love others.
-I feed myself.
+All people love themselves in this sense, and we should make that the measure of how we love others: I feed myself.
 I give myself rest.
 I don’t drink poison.
 I don’t step in front of trucks.
 I don’t seek out humiliation.
-I do 100 things during the day to provide for my needs and my wants.
+I do a hundred things during the day to provide for my needs and my wants.
 I love John Piper.